roboticistYan/RoboND-DeepLearning-Project/writeup.md

 #### 5. The student has a clear understanding of image manipulation in the context of the project indicated by the write-up.
 The encoder blocks transform the original images into featrue maps.
 For example, in human face recognition, a feature map can be a mask of eyes or a mask of noses.
 Deep learning exploits modern computational power to explore nonintuitive features as opposed to man-crafted image filters.

 The decoder block first upsample the input layer, and concatenate the upsampled layer with a passthorgh layer.
 This helps preserve spatial information.
 Since I have 5 layers with stride 2, I can only upsample by 5 times too.
+The decoders perfrom transposed convolution to relate the learned features to each patch of the output layer.
 Finally when the decoder is as large as the original image, the softmax activation maps the output of the decoder to class number.
 So the loss function can be computed and backprop can be done.

 One should not use too many skip connections, because it can lead to explosion of the size of the model.